Anilkumarsunkesula/vsts/intorconnect.md

 In order to create the interconnect between Azure virtual network and oracle cloud infrastructure virtual cloud network (VCN), we must create a virtual network gateway first.
 A virtual network gateway serves two purposes: exchange IP routes between the networks and route network traffic.

 - On the upper-left side of the screen, search for ‘virtual network gateway’ resource and click on Create.
 It opens up the virtual network gateway options.
 - Add in the details as shown below.
-Remember to select ‘ExpressRoute’ in gateway type.
+Remember to select ‘**ExpressRoute**’ in gateway type.

+**Virtual Network Gateway Details**

+**Virtual Network and Gateway Network**

+**Public IP for Virtual Network Gateway**

+It make take up to 45 minutes for creating the virtual network gateway.

+In the meantime, lets setup a virtual machine in your virtual network to test the connectivity once the interconnect is successfully setup.

+### Virtual Machine Creation

+- On the upper-left side of the screen, select Create a resource > Compute > Ubuntu Server.
+- Add in the required details and leave the rest as default.

+This completes our pre-requisites for Microsoft Azure.